afnom/missing-semester/_2025/compilation.md

 Downloading source code instead of compiled executables is much safer as the source code can be read through to ensure no malware is packaged with the files.
 This also allows source code to be read and edited to fit requirements before building, also can edited for debugging.

+It's also possible that there may not be a compiled executable available that works for your system.
+It may not be compiled for the correct OS (Windows, Linux Mac, etc.) or the correct architecture (x86, ARM, RISCV, etc.) so you will need to compile it with the correct options for your machine.

 ## Build Systems